solliancenet/azure-synapse-analytics-workshop-400/day-02/lab05-security.md

 | Synapse_`Workspace`_Admins        | Workspace administrators, for users that need complete control over the workspace. |
 | Synapse_`Workspace`_SQLAdmins     | For users that need complete control over the SQL aspects of the workspace.        |
 | Synapse_`Workspace`_SparkAdmins   | For users that need complete control over the Spark aspects of the workspace.      |

+Follow this guidance to create additional security groups matching job functions in your organization.
+When designing these groups, keep in mind the principle of least privilege.
+Permissions to specific Azure resources will be granted to these groups and not directly to users - users will only be assigned to security groups.

 1. In the [Azure Portal](https://portal.azure.com), expand the left menu by selecting the menu icon in the upper left corner.
 From the menu that appears, select the **Azure Active Directory** item.